csc-training/elements-of-hpc/parallel-computing-concepts/basic-idea.md

 just like a single CPU core could compute it *in serial*.
 But how could they do it *in parallel*?

-In order to compute the sum in parallel (and hopefully faster!), Alice and Bob could divide the numbers in two and then each compute the sum of their own half.
+In order to compute the sum in parallel, Alice and Bob could divide the numbers in two and then each compute the sum of their own half.
 After Alice and Bob have computed these partial sums, all they need to do is to add them up to have the total sum of all the numbers.
+If the calculation by Alice alone would take 20 seconds, in an ideal case Alice and Bob together could solve the problem together in only 10
+s.
+Also, if the maximum amount of numbers Alice can compute alone is 20 (in computer the limitation could come from the amount of memory available for the processing unit), together Alice and Bob could compute 40 numbers.

+The problem of Alice and Bob illustrates the two benefits of parallel
+computing: making computations faster and enabling larger computations.

 ![Alice and Bob calculate a sum in parallel](images/alice-bob-sum.png)